 The C-Country Loop rides, which vary in distance and pace, will start from the “Club Loop” Drive area.
 These rides are led by ride leader volunteers to help maintain the posted pace and ensure safety for all riders.
 There is no fee to participate in the C-Country Loop rides.

-While we do not require participants in these rides to be Greenville Spinners Bicycle Club members, we highly encourage you to join the Spinners!
-Membership benefits include discounts at local bike shops, free admission to official club rides and time trials, and supplemental insurance on all Spinners’ rides.
+We highly encourage all riders to be Spinners Members in good standing.
+Membership benefits include discounts at local bike shops, free admission to official club rides and time trials, and supplemental insurance on all official Spinners’ rides.
 It also helps pay for the club lease on the property and year-round porta potty rentals.
 See the membership page for more information on these and other additional benefits.

 A & B pace/Perimeter Road lap rides gather here: